Explains who is eligible for the Ethnic Minority ITE incentive and how to apply.

-The final incentive payment for all eligible NQTs will be made on successful completion of their Induction period at a maintained school in Wales and on award of their Induction certificate.
+This payment will be made to eligible NQTs on successful completion of their Induction period and on award of their Induction certificate.
+Induction must take place at a maintained school in Wales.
 The EWC is responsible for making this payment.

-The EWC will contact students during their Induction period to ensure they have all relevant details to process this grant payment.
+The EWC will contact students during their Induction period.
+This is to ensure they have all relevant details to process this grant payment.

-The final incentive payment cannot be claimed unless the eligible student has successfully claimed and received the QTS payment under this incentive scheme.
+This payment cannot be claimed unless the eligible student has received the QTS payment for this scheme.

-The EWC are responsible for making the final incentive payment and will determine the exact payment date.
-Any queries should be directed to firstname.lastname@example.org
+The EWC are responsible for making the final incentive payment.
+They will determine the exact payment date.
+Any queries should be directed to email@example.com.

 Deferment (suspension), withdrawal and resumptions

-Returning to an ITE programme in academic year 2022 to 2023
+Returning to an ITE programme after September 2022

-If a student defers (suspends) their studies prior to achieving QTS, they will not be eligible to receive the QTS payment.
-However, if a student resumes their studies and achieves QTS, they will be entitled to receive the QTS payment on award of QTS.
-Under these circumstances payment will be made following completion of an eligible postgraduate ITE programme in Wales leading to QTS (on award of QTS) and in line with these conditions.
+If you defer (suspend) your studies prior to achieving QTS, you will not be eligible to receive the QTS payment.
+However, if you resume your studies and achieve QTS, you will be entitled to receive payment on award of QTS.
+Payment will be made following completion of an eligible postgraduate ITE programme in Wales leading to QTS (on award of QTS).
+Payment will be made in line with these conditions.

-Where a student resumes an ITE programme in a different academic year a Deferment and Resumption Form will need to be completed.
-The information on the completed form will be shared with ITE Partnerships, Welsh Government and the EWC.
+If you resume an ITE programme in a different academic year a deferment and resumption form will need to be completed.
+Please speak to your ITE partnership.
+The information on the completed form will be shared with ITE partnerships, Welsh Government and the EWC.